mormannlab/mormannlab.github.io/mormannlab-site/content/en/publications/_index.md

 date: 2024-01-01T00:00:00Z
 weight: 2
 ---
-Welcome to our publications page.
-Below you will find our research papers organized by year.
-Click on a publication to learn more or download the full paper.
+This page provides an overview of our research publications, presented in a yearly format.
+You can expand or collapse each year to browse the works.